sysagnostic/website/content/english/blog/isolating-postgres-instances.md

 The settings you define in the file will be picked up by systemd as drop-in, and will merge it into its main configuration.

-You always have to run the `systemctl daemon-reload` command after changing systemd unit files or drop-ins to reload the new definitions.
+You need to run the `systemctl daemon-reload` command after changing systemd unit files or drop-ins to reload the new definitions.
 After a successful reload, restart the service using the `systemctl restart` command.

 Let's now look at some useful resource control settings you can put into the drop-in files.